CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/item-distribution-and-cost-dimensions.md

 ### Bill of Materials

-- Select the Distribution rules for the appropriate dimensions
+- Select the Distribution rules for the appropriate dimensions.

     ![Bill of Materials](./media/item-distribution-and-cost-dimensions/bill-of-materials-select-distribution-rule.png)

-- Using the Form Setting - Bills of Materials, select the dimensions to be displayed
+- Using the Form Setting in Bills of Materials, select the dimensions to be displayed.

     ![Bill of Materials](./media/item-distribution-and-cost-dimensions/bill-of-materials-form-settings.png)

-- For each line, select the distribution rule
+- For each line, select the distribution rule.

     ![Bill of Materials](./media/item-distribution-and-cost-dimensions/bill-of-materials-list-of-distribution-rules.png)

 ### Manufacturing Orders

-- Based on the Bill of Materials, the dimensions are copied into the Manufacturing Order
+- Based on the Bill of Materials, the dimensions are copied into the Manufacturing Order.

     ![Manufacturing Orders](./media/item-distribution-and-cost-dimensions/bill-of-materials.png)

 ### Pick Issues

-- Based on the Manufacturing Order, the dimensions are copied into the Pick Issue Document
+- Based on the Manufacturing Order, the dimensions are copied into the Pick Issue Document.

     ![Pick Issues](./media/item-distribution-and-cost-dimensions/pick-issues.png)

 ### Goods Issues

-- Based on the Pick Issue, the dimensions are copied into the SAP Business One Goods Issue Document
+- Based on the Pick Issue, the dimensions are copied into the SAP Business One Goods Issue Document.

     ![Goods Issues](./media/item-distribution-and-cost-dimensions/goods-issues.png)

 ### Pick Receipt

-- Based on the Manufacturing Order header, the dimensions are copied into the Pick Receipt
+- Based on the Manufacturing Order header, the dimensions are copied into the Pick Receipt.

     ![Pick Receipt](./media/item-distribution-and-cost-dimensions/pick-receipt.png)

 ### Goods Receipt

-- Based on the Pick Receipt, the dimensions are copied into the SAP Business One Goods Receipt
+- Based on the Pick Receipt, the dimensions are copied into the SAP Business One Goods Receipt.

     ![SAP Business One Goods Receipt](./media/item-distribution-and-cost-dimensions/goods-receipt.png)

+---
+By enabling the allocation of Distribution Rules and Cost Centers across master data forms and transactional documents, ProcessForce ensures seamless integration and accurate dimension tracking.
+This systematic approach enhances operational efficiency and provides a robust framework for financial analysis and reporting.
+Adopting these practices will empower organizations to make data-driven decisions and optimize resource utilization.